Kalevala: Classical music

 The first recorded example of a musician influenced by the Kalevala is Filip von Schantz.
 In 1860, he composed the Kullervo Overture.
 The piece premièred at the opening of a new theatre in Helsinki on November of the same year.
 Von Schantz's work was followed by Robert Kajanus' Kullervo's Funeral March and the symphonic poem Aino in 1880 and 1885, respectively.
 Aino is credited with inspiring Jean Sibelius to investigate the richness of the Kalevala.
-Die Kalewainen in Pochjola, the first opera freely based upon the Kalevala, was composed by Karl Müller-Berghaus in 1890, but the work has never been performed.
+Die Kalewainen in Pochjola, the first opera freely based upon the Kalevala, was composed by Karl Müller-Berghaus in 1890.

 Jean Sibelius is the best-known Kalevala-influenced classical composer.
 Twelve of Sibelius' best-known works are based upon or influenced by the Kalevala, including his Kullervo, a tone poem for soprano, baritone, chorus and orchestra composed in 1892.
 Sibelius also composed the music of Jääkärimarssi (The Jäger March) to words written by Finnish soldier and writer Heikki Nurmio.
 The march features the line Me nousemme kostona Kullervon (We shall rise in vengeance like that of Kullervo's).

 Other classical composers influenced by the Kalevala: